microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/Microsoft.Graph.Beta.Search.md

 Update the navigation property quota in external

 ### [Update-MgBetaExternalConnectionSchema](Update-MgBetaExternalConnectionSchema.md)
-Update the properties of a schema for an externalConnection.
+Create the schema for a Microsoft Search connection.

 ### [Update-MgBetaExternalIndustryDataConnector](Update-MgBetaExternalIndustryDataConnector.md)
 Update the properties of an azureDataLakeConnector object.